RezkiBawono/expo-RN-reanimated-blank/README.md

-This is a test template for reanimated
+This is a test template for reanimated with react navigation setup